Bill Graham (promoter): Fillmore Records, Fillmore West, Fillmore East, and later

 Graham as Bill Graham Presents booked the 1982 US Festival, funded by Steve Wozniak as Unuson.
 In the mid-1980s, in conjunction with the city of Mountain View, California, and Apple Inc. cofounder Steve Wozniak, he masterminded the creation of the Shoreline Amphitheatre, which became the premier venue for outdoor concerts in Silicon Valley, complementing his booking of the East Bay Concord Pavilion.
 Throughout his career, Graham promoted benefit concerts.
-He went on to set the standard for well-produced large-scale rock concerts, such as the U.S. portion of Live Aid at JFK Stadium, Philadelphia, Pennsylvania on July 13, 1985, as well as the 1986 A Conspiracy of Hope and 1988 Human Rights Now! tours for Amnesty International.
+He then set the standard for well-produced large-scale rock concerts, such as the U.S. portion of Live Aid at JFK Stadium in Philadelphia on July 13, 1985, as well as the 1986 A Conspiracy of Hope and 1988 Human Rights Now! tours for Amnesty International.

-Graham purchased comedy club The Punch Line and The Old Waldorf on Battery Street in San Francisco from local promoter Jeffrey Pollack, with whom he remained close friends for the rest of his life, then Wolfgang's on Columbus Ave in San Francisco.
+Graham purchased comedy club The Punch Line and The Old Waldorf on Battery Street in San Francisco from local promoter Jeffrey Pollack, with whom he remained close friends for the rest of his life, then Wolfgang's, also a Jeffrey Pollack venue, on Columbus Ave in San Francisco.

 Personal life

 Family

 Bill Graham had five sisters, Rita Rose; Evelyn (or "Echa") Udray; Sonja (or "Sonia") Szobel; Ester Chichinsky; and Tanya (or "Tolla") Grajonca.
 His youngest sister Tolla died of pneumonia while fleeing the Holocaust.
 Rita and Ester moved to the United States and were close to Graham in his later life.
 Evelyn and Sonja escaped the Holocaust, first to Shanghai, and later, after the war, to Europe.
 Graham's nephew and Sonia Szobel's son is musician Hermann Szobel.

-Graham married Bonnie MacLean on June 11, 1967, and they had one child, David (born 1968); after many years of not living together the couple divorced in 1975.
+Graham and Bonnie MacLean married on June 11, 1967.
+They had a son, David (born 1968); after many years of not living together the couple divorced in 1975.
 With Marcia Sult Godinez, Graham had another son; Alex Graham-Sult and a stepson, Thomas Sult.

 Home estate

-The residence Jake Ehrlich designed with a sliding glass roof at the top of Camino Alto Road in Marin County, in Northern California, was later owned by Graham.

-For many years Graham lived in Corte Madera, California, on an 11-acre estate with a ranch-style house he named "Masada" after the ancient mountain fort in Israel with the same name, Masada.
-The house was replaced in the early 2000s, and later occupied by WeWork CEO, Adam Neumann.
+The residence Jake Ehrlich designed with a sliding glass roof at the top of Camino Alto Road, in Marin County in Northern California, was later owned by Graham.
+For many years Graham lived in Corte Madera, California on an 11-acre estate with a ranch-style house he named "Masada" after the ancient mountain fort in Israel with the same name.
+The house was replaced in the early 2000s and later occupied by WeWork CEO, Adam Neumann.

 Bitburg controversy

 Graham's status as a Holocaust survivor came into play in 1985, during the presidency of Ronald Reagan.
 When Graham learned that Reagan intended to lay a wreath at Bitburg's World War II cemetery where SS soldiers were also buried, he took out a full-page ad in the San Francisco Chronicle in protest.
 During the same month that Reagan visited the cemetery, Graham's San Francisco office was firebombed by Neo-Nazis.
-Graham was in France at the time, meeting with Bob Geldof to organize the first Live Aid concert.
+Graham was in France at the time meeting with Bob Geldof to organize the first Live Aid concert.
 Graham eventually led an effort to build a large menorah which is lit during every Hanukkah in downtown San Francisco.